WSU-kduncan/ceg3120-cicd-OHill26/READMI-CD.md

 - [4] - Used chatgpt to help me write the definition file.
 I gave it many prompts and didn't record them all but the main one was ```Create a configuration file - a hook definition - for webhook to load when ran.
 The hook definition should:
 Trigger your bash script to run when a payload is received Validate that the payload came from a trusted source via a shared secret or by validating payload is from DockerHub or GitHub``` and here I then asked it several more things, mostly about setting up security tokens.
+- [5] - Used chatgpt to generate the service file contents I needed.
+The prompt was ```Build me a webhook service file```.
+I had to make several changes because the ExecStart was not correct nor the user.
+- [6] - had to ask chatgpt how to test several things.
+It gave me the commands to restart, enable and start the systemd and the service.
+Gave me the command to test the service in the last section for part 2.